-- Sometimes exact updating of the LU decompositions for large problems is feasible: Rank-one updates of LU factorizations have been used since decades in the simplex method where the change of one system matrix to another is restricted to one column [Bartels, Golub, Saunders -1970; Forrest, Tomlin - 1972; Suhl, Suhl - 1993]. - In nonlinear systems solved with a Newton-type method one can skip evaluations of the (approximate) Jacobian during some iterations, leading to Shamanskii's combination of the chord and Newton method [Brent - 1973]. - Another option: Allow changing the system matrices but freeze the preconditioner [Knoll, Keyes - 2004].
-Naturally, a frozen preconditioner will deteriorate when the system matrix changes too much.

-To enhance the power of a frozen preconditioner one may also use approximate preconditioner updates:
+- One option to save costs in a Newton-type method is to skip evaluations of the (approximate) Jacobian during some iterations, leading to Shamanskii's combination of the chord and Newton method [Brent -1973]. - Another option: Allow changing the system matrices but freeze the preconditioner [Knoll, Keyes - 2004].
+Naturally, a frozen preconditioner will deteriorate when the system matrix changes too much. - To enhance the power of a frozen preconditioner one may also use approximate preconditioner updates.

-- In [Meurant 2001] we find approximate preconditioner updates of incomplete Cholesky factorizations and - in [Benzi, Bertaccini 2003, 2004] banded preconditioner updates were proposed for both symmetric positive definite approximate inverse and incomplete Cholesky preconditioners. - In Quasi-Newton methods the difference between system matrices is of small rank and preconditioners may be efficiently adapted with approximate small-rank preconditioner updates; this has been done in the symmetric positive definite case, see e.g. [Bergamaschi, Bru, Martínez, Putti - 2006, Nocedal, Morales - 2000].
+- In [Meurant 2001] we find approximate preconditioner updates of incomplete Cholesky factorizations and - in [Benzi, Bertaccini 2003, 2004] banded preconditioner updates were proposed for both symmetric positive definite approximate inverse and incomplete Cholesky preconditioners. - In Quasi-Newton methods the difference between system matrices is of small rank and preconditioners may be efficiently adapted with approximate small-rank preconditioner updates; this has been done in the symmetric positive definite case, see e.g. [Bergamaschi, Bru, Martínez, Putti - 2006, Nocedal, Morales - 2000]. - Approximate preconditioner updates based on approximate inverses are considered in [Calgaro, Chehab, Saad - 2009].